 - Computer use - Uninterrupted staring at a computer screen can slow blinking, the action that triggers tear production.

 Even if you're willing to put up with the irritation of dry eye, it's not a good idea to delay evaluation and treatment by your optometrist in Austin.
 Left unchecked, dry eye can not only make you miserable but also expose your eyes to the threats of infection, foreign objects and ulceration of the corneas.

-Bring those dry eyes to Austin Vision Center so your Austin optometrist can diagnose and treat the problem once and for all.
+Bring those dry eyes to Austin Vision Center so our optometrists can diagnose and treat the problem once and for all.
 Evaluation of your tear quantity and tear film, along with a review of your medical history, can help us determine the right course of treatment.
 Options may include artificial tears, prescription eye drops, treatments to unclog the meibomian glands, or lifestyle adjustments such as taking more computer breaks and avoiding fans.
-Your optometrist in Austin may also advise you to ask your doctor about changing medications or getting an underlying ailment under better control.
+Our optometrists may also advise you to ask your doctor about changing medications or getting an underlying ailment under better control.

 There's no reason you should have to struggle with the discomfort, inconvenience and potential health risks associated with dry eye.
-Call either of our two offices today to schedule an evaluation and much-needed treatment from your eye doctor in Austin!
+Call either of our two offices today to schedule an evaluation and much-needed treatment from our eye doctors in Austin!